Front-of-Package Labels now available for Canada.

 Share This Post

-These labels exist in order to inform consumers what they are eating, and if it aligns with their specific dietary requirements.
-The mandated contents of the label are routinely updated, and makes it easier and more accessible for consumers to understand the nutritional value of the food they are buying and make healthier and more informed choices about their diets.
+These labels exist to inform consumers about what they are eating and whether it aligns with their specific dietary requirements.
+The mandated label contents are routinely updated, making it easier and more accessible for consumers to understand the nutritional value of the food they buy and make healthier and more informed choices about their diets.

-It can be challenging to ensure that you as the manufacturer are remaining compliant in a world of ever-changing guidelines – but it is pivotal to both consumer health and satisfaction, as well as business success.
-Below outlines the legal aspect of displaying nutrition information on labels, as well as what should be included on them.
+It can be challenging to ensure that you, as the manufacturer, remain compliant in a world of ever-changing guidelines, but it is pivotal to consumer health satisfaction and business success.
+Below is the legal aspect of displaying nutrition information on labels and what should be included on them.

 It’s the Law to display Nutrition Information on Food Labels

 It is the law in several countries to display nutrition information on food labels.
-Food labeling is required for most prepared foods, such as breads, cereals, canned and frozen foods, snacks, desserts, drinks, etc. Nutrition labeling for raw produce, including fruits and vegetables, as well as fish is voluntary.
+Food labelling is required for most prepared foods, such as bread, cereals, canned and frozen foods, snacks, desserts, drinks, etc. Nutrition labelling for raw produce, including fruits and vegetables, as well as fish, is voluntary.

-On an FDA-approved food label, there are certain nutrients that must be included.
+On an FDA-approved food label, certain nutrients must be included.
 These requirements are as follows:

 • Calories